Equilibrium macroscopic structure revisited from spatial constraint

+To conclude, we demonstrate that equilibrium macroscopic structures in classical systems, \textit{depending} on temperature and on multibody interactions, can be characterized by a single special microscopic structure, \textit{independent} of temperature and on interactions.
+This fact is naturally derived by clarifying how spatial constraint on the system connects with macroscopic structures in equilibrium state.
+In practical applications, we show that the present findings not only provide efficient and systematic prediction of equilibrium macroscopic structures over possible combination of constituent elements, but also enable unique determination of multibody interactions from measured macroscopic structures without trial-and-error simulation.

-This work was supported by a Grant-in-Aid for Scientific Research on Innovative Areas gMaterials Science on Synchronized LPSO Structureh (26109710) and a Grant-in-Aid for Young Scientists B (25820323) from the MEXT of Japan, Research Grant from Hitachi Metals$\cdot$Materials Science Foundation, and Advanced Low Carbon Technology Research and Development Program of the Japan Science and Technology Agency (JST).
+This work was supported by a Grant-in-Aid for Scientific Research on Innovative Areas ``Materials Science on Synchronized LPSO Structure'' (26109710) and a Grant-in-Aid for Young Scientists B (25820323) from the MEXT of Japan, Research Grant from Hitachi Metals$\cdot$Materials Science Foundation, and Advanced Low Carbon Technology Research and Development Program of the Japan Science and Technology Agency (JST).